jbcodeforce/eda-studies/docs/techno/mirrormaker/index.md

 # Kafka Mirror Maker 2

+!!! warning "Under construction"

-This section introduces **Mirror Maker 2.0**, the new replication feature of Kafka 2.4, and how it can be used, along with best practices, for data replication between two Kafka clusters.
+This section introduces [**Mirror Maker 2.0**](https://kafka.apache.org/documentation/#georeplication-overview), the replication feature of Kafka 2.4, and how it can be used, along with best practices, for data replication between two Kafka clusters.
-Mirror Maker 2.0 was defined as part of the Kafka Improvement Process - [KIP 382](https://cwiki.apache.org/confluence/display/KAFKA/KIP-382%3A+MirrorMaker+2.0) and can be used for disaster recovery (active / passive) or for more complex topology with 3 data centers to support always on.
+Mirror Maker 2.0 was defined as part of the Kafka Improvement Process - [KIP 382](https://cwiki.apache.org/confluence/display/KAFKA/KIP-382%3A+MirrorMaker+2.0) and can be used for disaster recovery (active / passive) or for more complex topology with multiple Kafka Clusters to support "always-on" architecture.

 ## Overview

-We recommend to start by reading the [IBM Event Streams product documentation](https://ibm.github.io/event-streams/georeplication/about/) on geo-replication to understand the main concepts.
-Some core principles we use in this article:

-* We have two data centers in different region and each region has multiple availability zones
+* Mirror Maker is built on top of Kafka Connect and it is used to replicate topics and consumer groups metadata by preserving partitioning.
-* OpenShift clusters are defined in both region and spread among the three data center.
+* OpenShift clusters are defined in both region and spread among the three data centers.
 For a better view of the golden topology for OpenShift [see this diagram](https://github.com/ibm-cloud-architecture/eda-tech-academy/blob/main/docs/demo/images/es-golden-topo.png)  with master, worker nodes deployment.
-* At least two Event Streams / Kafka clusters are defined, one as `source` in the active region and one `target` for disaster recovery or passive region.
+* At least two Kafka clusters are defined, one as `source` in the active region and one `target` for disaster recovery or passive region.
 * Source cluster has producer and consumer applications deployed in the same OpenShift Cluster or deployed on VMs and accessing the Kafka brokers via network load balancer.
 * Producer, consumer or streaming applications deployed within OpenShift use the `bootstrap URL` to kafka broker via internal service definition.
 Something like `es-prod-kafka-bootstrap.ibm-eventstreams.svc`.
 With such configuration their setting will be the same on the target cluster.